yannyyss/lab-angular-ironcontacts/README.md

 ## Introduction

-Over here at Ironlabs, we have found that students like to have a way to keep track of the contacts they make during their Ironhack experience, for furutre projects, and to reminisce about the old times.
+Over here at Ironlabs, we have found that students like to have a way to keep track of the contacts they make during their Ironhack experience, for future projects, and to reminisce about old times.

 We are going to create a contact management app with Angular.

-You can find the starter code in the starter code folder of this github repo.
+You can find the starter code in the starter code folder of this GitHub repo.

 ## Requirements

 - [Fork this repo](https://guides.github.com/activities/forking/)
 - Clone this repo into your `~/code/labs`
-- You must submit the entire angular2 app
+- You must submit the entire angular app

 ## Submission